BiGCAT-UM/BLAST-OER/example.md

 In Case 10, the various sequences were nicely aligned: the first nucleotides of both sequences were at the same alignment position.
-However, one aspect of making a new alignment and searching for a match in a database, is that one does not know at the start which​ ​two​ ​nucleotides​ ​(or​ ​amino​ ​acids)​ ​form​ ​that​ ​first​ ​match.
+However, one aspect of making a new alignment and searching for a match in a database, is that one does not know at the start which​ ​two​ ​nucleotides​ ​form​ ​that​ ​first​ ​match.

 For​ ​example,​ ​given​ ​the​ ​next​ ​two​ ​DNA​ ​sequences: